smahaffie/Chicago_HS_Finder/README.md

 Shelby Mahaffie, Sherry Shenker, Joseph Day

 Overview:
 This project uses public data on Chicago Public Schools and user inputted-background and preferences to generate a list of schools that meet the user’s specifications and are ranked based on academic criteria and public transit travel time from the user's home.

+Note:
+The application is no longer available.
+However, all source code remains published.

 The majority of our data comes from http://cps.edu/SchoolData/Pages/SchoolData.aspx.